microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 - [Lua debugger](https://github.com/actboy168/vscode-lua-debug)
 - [Java Debugger](https://github.com/Microsoft/java-debug/pull/184)

-### Logpoints in the VS Code Debug Protocol
+### Logpoints in the VS Code

 If you are interested in adding Logpoints support in your Debug Adapter for VS Code, please take a look at [these changes](https://github.com/Microsoft/vscode-debugadapter-node/commit/aeda2ba8ae526906585a5ccb7d8346a71b83ed10) in the protocol, and you can look at the above debug adapters for inspiration on how each runtime have chosen to implement Logpoints.

-## Auto-attaching our debugger to Node processes started from the integrated terminal
+## Auto-attaching to Node processes

-When reflecting on the learning of how some developers are using the integrated terminal, we saw a unique opportunity emerge.
+When reflecting on the learning of how some developers are using the Integrated Terminal, we saw a unique opportunity emerge.
 By  leveraging the contextual information we have inside VS Code from your editor and integrated terminal,  we had a way to detect your context and reason about your intent to debug, and this could provide a much simpler debugging experience for Node.js developers.

 So in [our March iteration](https://code.visualstudio.com/updates/v1_22#_node-debugging) of VS Code, we released a new feature that called Auto Attach for Node, that enables the Node debugger to automatically attach to Node.js processes that have been launched in debug mode from VS Code's Integrated Terminal.